ShiftLeftSecurity/scan-docs/docs/index.md

     - [x] OSS Risk Audit for npm
     - [x] Dependency confusion checks for npm
 * [x] Licence violation checks
+* [x] Container image scanning for application CVEs (New)

 !!!
 Workflow
     Scan is purpose built for DevSecOps workflow [integrations](integrations) with nifty features such as automatic build breaker, Pull Request summary comments, GitHub [Code scanning](integrations/code-scan.md) and [Bitbucket](integrations/bitbucket.md) Code Insights support and so on.

 ## Sample invocation

-Easy one-liner command below (Assuming this is fine for you):
+Easy one-liner command below for some casual testing (Assuming this is fine for you):

 ```bash
 sh <(curl https://slscan.sh)